Business Succession Planning

 When you pass your business to a successor who hasn’t been taught the value of the money, you are more than likely going to experience something psychologists call, “sudden wealth syndrome.”
 Much like people who win the lottery, successors who are just given assets will typically squander their resources on material things that provide immediate gratification rather than on pursuits that will continue to build the family wealth.

-At Matsen Voorhees LLP, we understand the importance of building a mature successor manager team.
+At Bohm Wildish & Matsen, LLP, we understand the importance of building a mature successor manager team.
 We confirm that the values of the business are passed on to future managers before the value is passed to them.

-To learn more about Business Succession plans in California and how they can benefit your family, contact the family business succession lawyers in California at Matsen Voorhees LLP for a consultation at 714-384-6580.
+To learn more about Business Succession plans in California and how they can benefit your family, contact the family business succession lawyers in California at Bohm Wildish & Matsen, LLP for a consultation at 714-384-6500.